ctribss/Projectfiles/README.md

 Main project broken into 4 folders: data, scripts, figs, and presentations

 data folder (): Contains raw data file (raw_sighting_data) and files to be used in analysis (bimonthly)
-  - raw_sighting_data.csv contains all sighting/vocalization data before any summarizing
+  - raw_sighting_data.csv : contains all sighting/vocalization data before any summarizing
-  - bimonthly.csv contains all sighting/vocalization data summed bimonthly at each station
+  - bimonthly.csv : contains all sighting/vocalization data summed bimonthly at each station
+  - dsite.csv : contains all sighting/vocalization data summed monthly at each station and was used in
+  'Dolphin_Vocal_and_Sighting_Analyses_Monthly.Rmd' same analyses at monthly time scale.
+Used to compare to bimonthly if still see significance and we do, however was not included in graphs and figures in final presentation and paper.

 scripts folder ():
-  - Dolphin_Vocal_and_Sighting_Analyses_Rough.Rmd contains preliminary analyses
+  - Dolphin_Vocal_and_Sighting_Analyses_Rough.Rmd : contains preliminary analyses (not used for final presentation or paper)
-  - Dolphin_Vocal_and_Sighting_Analyses_Final.Rmd contains R code for final analyses, cleaned up and            annotated for reproducibility
+  - Dolphin_Vocal_and_Sighting_Analyses_Final.Rmd : contains R code for final analyses at bimonthly scale, cleaned up and annotated for reproducibility
+  - Dolphin_Vocal_and_Sighting_Analyses_Monthly.Rmd : contains R code for same analyses at monthly scale, cleaned up and annotated for reproducibility (not used for final presentation or paper)

 figures folder ():
-Final figures to be used in report.
+Final figures to be used in report as well as supplemental figures.

 presentations folder ():
 Final presentations to be used for project pitch and for final presentation.